jarviscanada/jarvis_data_eng_SiqiYang/springboot/README.md

   - POST `/trader/firstname/{firstname}/lastname/{lastname}/dob/{dob}/country/{country}/email/{email}`: create a trader and it's account with the given information.
 ## Order Controller
 - It submits a security order into the trading system with the given market order object.
-  -POST `/order/marketOrder`: create a security order with the given market order object into trading system's PSQL database.
+  - POST `/order/marketOrder`: create a security order with the given market order object into trading system's PSQL database.

 ## Dashboard controller
 - It generates the trader profile and specification by using the trader's ID.